kaushik7749/video-stream/README.md

-# YouTube Clone

-This project is a clone of the popular video-sharing platform YouTube, developed as a part of Akshay Saini's Namaste React course.
-It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.
+# Video Stream Application

 ## Features

-- **YouTube Clone:** The project is a replica of the YouTube platform, including its UI design and functionalities.
+- **YouTube:** The project is a replica of the YouTube platform, including its UI design and functionalities.
 - **YouTube Video List:** The app displays a paginated list of YouTube videos fetched from the YouTube API.
 The list supports lazy loading to enhance performance.
 - **YouTube Video Preview:** Clicking on a video in the list opens a preview window that displays the selected video.
 The preview window includes basic details of the video, such as its title, description, and view count.
 - **Search Suggestions:** As the user types in the search bar, the app displays a dropdown list of suggested search queries.
 This feature enhances the user experience and makes it easier to find relevant videos.